zetavg/chromium-website/site/developers/how-tos/run-chromium-with-flags/index.md

 ## V8 Flags

-V8 can take a number of flags as well, via Chrome's `--js-flags` flag.
+V8 can take a number of flags as well, via Chrome's `js-flags` flag.
 For example, this traces V8 optimizations:

 ```none